 All staff are expected to be alert to the signs of bullying and act promptly and firmly against it in accordance with school policy.
 If bullying is suspected or reported, the incident must be treated with the appropriate degree of urgency by the member of staff who has been approached.
-Any suspicion or reports of bullying should be recorded in detail, logged using the school's incident reporting system (Appendix One) and passed on to the Co-Headteachers.
-In their absence, report the matter to a member of SLT.
+Any suspicion or reports of bullying should be reported to the Anti-Bullying Lead.
+In their absence, report the matter to the Co-Headteachers.